unitz007/checkstyle/README.md

  This makes it ideal for projects that want to enforce a coding standard.

 ## Installation
-Checkstyle is used by placing checkstyle.xml file on the top directory of your java project.
+Checkstyle is used by placing checkstyle.xml file on the top-level directory of your java project.

 ## Usage
 Maven -> https://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html <br/>